RedHatQuickCourses/rhods-intro/README.md

     $ git push -u origin rsriniva/ch01s01
 ```

 7. Create a GitHub pull request (PR) for your changes using the GitHub web UI.
+For forks, create a PR that merges your forked changes into the `main` branch of this repository.

 8. Request a review of the PR from your technical peers and/or a member of the PTL team.